This post contains affiliate links. If you make a purchase after clicking, I may make a small commission at no expense to you.

 - make up remover wipes

-- moisturizer/makeup/chapstick/lotion: I brought some makeup basics with me each time: concealer, mascara, bb cream and chapstick.
+- moisturizer/makeup/chapstick/lotion: I brought some makeup basics with me each time: concealer, mascara, and chapstick.
 The hospital air (in our hospital, anyways) is SO dry!
 I kept chapstick and lotion next to me bed because I kept applying them all day and night.

 - hair ties/hair brush